Next Permanent Manchester United Manager Odds

 |Tip||Odds (Click to bet)||Bookmaker|

-The supporters remain supportive of someone who is rightly lauded as a club legend although Solskjaer is among the favourites on the Premier League Sack Race betting market and a defeat against a rejuvenated Tottenham side might see the Glazer family and Ed Woodward act, especially with so many viable candidates seemingly available.
+The supporters generally remain supportive of someone who is rightly lauded as a club legend although Solskjaer is the favourites in the Premier League Sack Race betting market and another defeat soon may prompt the Glazer family and Ed Woodward act, especially with so many viable candidates seemingly available.

 Next Permanent Manchester United Manager